enterprisemodules/connect/doc/nutshell.md

 ```

-To make it easy to extend Hashes, you can use trailing `,`.
+You can use trailing `,` if you like.

 ```
 my_hash_with_trailing_comma = {